bobanetwork/v3-anchorage/boba-chain-ops/README.md

 ### boba-regenerate

 We will run a `boba-regenerate` program to re-generate the legacy block chain pointing at the **erigon node**.
+(MM: should also specify which legacy node it's pointed at)

 ### Note

 We will distribute the erigon db to our partners.
 What's the best way to handle this case?
+(MM: for reference, upstream does it like this: https://community.optimism.io/docs/developers/nodes/mainnet/ )

 ## Abort migration